pupilfirst/wd201-scripts/databases/setting-up-postgres/README.md

 sudo service postgresql start
 ```

-> **Note for WSL users:** You'll need to run the above command each time you restart Windows, and open up Ubuntu for the first time.
+> **Note for WSL users:** You'll need to run the above command each time you restart Windows and open up Ubuntu for the first time.

 ## Installation on macOS